 Koen Slootmaeckers is a lecturer in International Politics at the Department of International Politics at City, University of London.
-He has a background in sociology (BSc and MSc from Ghent University [Belgium]) and a PhD in Political Science from Queen Mary University of London.
+He has a background in sociology (BSc and MSc from Ghent University [Belgium]) and holds PhD in Political Science from Queen Mary University of London.
 Koen is also a free researcher associated with the research group Leuven International and European Studies (LINES) at the KU Leuven (Belgium), and the co-chair of the Council of European Studies' Gender and Sexuality Research Network, and an executive committee member for UACES.

 His research deals with the promotion of and resistance to LGBT equality in international politics.
 More specifically, Koen has studied the EU accession of Serbia and how this process affects LGBT politics and activism.
 More generally, Koen’s research interest is the power relations within transnational politics and the de-construction of core-periphery hierarchical relations, with a specific interest in topics dealing with masculinities and LGBT issues.

 He is the author of Coming In: Sexual politics and EU accession in Serbia (Manchester University Press), and his work has been widely published, including a (co-)edited volume ‘EU Enlargement and Gay Politics’ (Palgrave 2016; with Heleen Touquet and Peter Vermeersch), and articles in, amongst others, Theory & Society, East European Politics, Sociologos, Politics, Contemporary Southeastern Europe, Journal of Homosexuality, Social Problems and Europe-Asia Studies.

 Koen is the recipient of the 2018 UACES prize for best PhD in Contemporary European Studies.